hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/step7-cli.md

 OpenFaaS is now ready to do some work.
-You can quickly get started by registering some pre-built functions by submitting a stack YAML file that defines a collection of functions.
+You can quickly get started by registering a stack of pre-built functions by submitting a single YAML file.
 See how these pre-defined functions are declared.

 `curl https://raw.githubusercontent.com/openfaas/faas/master/stack.yml`{{execute}}